almenscorner/IntuneCD/README.md

 ## Good to know
 When this tool tries to update configurations, it filters or searches for the displayname.
 Therefore the displayname from DEV must match in PROD.

+## Current known limitations
+Updating Windows Update Rings configurations is currently not supported, the tool can however create update rings if they don't exist.